CB-clustering/cb_zillow_clustering/README.md

-# REGRESSION
+# Clustering

-## This file/repo contains information related to my Regression project, using thee Zillow dataset from the Codeup database.
+## This file/repo contains information related to our clustering project, using thee Zillow dataset from the Codeup database.

 ## Project Description

 This Jupyter Notebook and presentation explore the Zillow dataset from the Codeup database.
 The data used relates to 2017 real estate transactions relating to single family homes in three California counties, and different aspects of the properties.
-An important aspect of the Zillow business model is to be able to publish accurate home values; I intend to build a machine learning model that makes predictions about the tax value of the homes in question.
+An important aspect of the Zillow business model is to be able to publish accurate home values; we intend to build a machine learning model that makes predictions about the log error of the homes in question.

-I will use Residual Mean Square Error as my metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.
-One of the final deliverables will be the RMSE value resulting from my best model, contrasted with the baseline RMSE.
+We will use Residual Mean Square Error as our metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.
+One of the final deliverables will be the RMSE value resulting from our best model, contrasted with the baseline RMSE.

-Additionally, a Jupyter Notebook with my main findings and conclusions will be a key deliverable; many .py files will exist as a back-up to the main Notebook (think "under-the-hood" coding that will facilitate the presentation).
+Additionally, a Jupyter Notebook with our main findings and conclusions will be a key deliverable; many .py files will exist as a back-up to the main Notebook (think "under-the-hood" coding that will facilitate the presentation).

 ## The Plan